-The presentation begins with Sarah Humphreville, guest juror of the 2019 biennial exhibition, and will be followed by artist Thomas Paquette regarding his exhibition America’s River Re-Explored, Paintings of the Mississippi from Source to Gulf.
+The presentation begins with Sarah Humphreville, juror of the 2019 DUMA Biennial, and will be followed by artist Thomas Paquette regarding his exhibition America’s River Re-Explored, Paintings of the Mississippi from Source to Gulf.

-The 2019 DuMA Biennial will be on display May 18th to September 8th, with America’s River Re-Explored open April 27th to July 28, 2019.
+The 2019 DUMA Biennial is open through September 8th.
+America’s River Re-Explored is open through July 28, 2019.

 Join Curator, Stacy Peterson and Director of Education, Margaret Buhr for an informal tour of the “African Art in the 20th Century” from the Collection of the Smithsonian American Art.
 Included will be a a brief history of African American art and stories about the artists and their creative process.
 You will be encouraged to share your insights about this remarkable exhibition from the Smithsonian American Art Museum.

 Carol Sauvion, creator and producer/director of the award-winning PBS series “Craft in America”, will present a lecture in conjunction with the exhibition “Handmade Craft Invitational.”
 Ms. Sauvion has operated Freehand, a Los Angeles gallery specializing in functional craft, for 37 years.

 The exhibition: “Handmade Craft Invitational” continues through September 9, 2018.

 Join Graeme Reid, Director of Collections and Exhibitions at the Museum of Wisconsin Art, for a gallery talk in conjunction with DuMA’s new exhibit: Charles Thwaites: An American Journey.